 The Good Soldier Švejk is a novel with an unusually rich array of characters.
 In addition to the many who directly form part of the plot, a large number of fictional and real people (and animals) are mentioned; either through the narrative, Švejk's anecdotes, or indirectly through words and expressions.

 This web page contains short write-ups on the persons the novel refers to; from Napoléon in the introduction to Hauptmann Ságner in the last few lines of the unfinished Book Four.
 The list is sorted in to the order of which the names first appear.
 The chapter headlines are from Zenny Sadlon's recent translation (1999-2008) and will in most cases differ from Cecil Parrott's version from 1973.
 In January 2021 there were still around twenty entries to be added.

 The quotes in Czech are copied from the on-line version of The Good Soldier Švejk: provided by Jaroslav Šerák and contain links to the relevant chapter.
 The toolbar has links for direct access to Wikipedia, Google maps, Google search, svejkmuseum.cz and the novel on-line.

-The names are colored according to their role in the novel, illustrated by the following examples: Doctor Grünstein who is directly involved in the plot, Heinrich Heine as a historical person, and Ferdinand Kokoška as an invented person.
-Note that a number of seemingly fictive characters are modelled after very real living persons.
-See for instance Lukáš and Wenzl.
+The names are coloured according to their role in the novel, illustrated by the following examples: Dr. Grünstein as a fictional characters who is directly involved in the plot, Fähnrich Dauerling as a fictional character who is not part of the plot, Heinrich Heine as a historical person.
+Note that a number of seemingly fictional characters are inspired by living persons.
+Examples are Oberleutnant Lukáš, Major Wenzl and numerous others.

-|© 2009 - 2018 Jomar Hønsi||Last updated: 12/10-2018|
+|© 2009 - 2022 Jomar Hønsi||Last updated: 3.10.2022|